mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

 K-Means clustering just cannot deal with missing values.
 Any observation even with one missing dimension must be specially handled.
 If there are only few observations with missing values then these observations can be excluded from clustering.
 However, this must have equivalent rule during scoring about how to deal with missing values.
 Since in practice one cannot just refuse to exclude missing observations from segmentation, often better practice is to impute missing observations.
 There are various methods available for missing value imputation but care must be taken to ensure that missing imputation doesn’t distort distance calculation implicit in k-Means algorithm.
 For example, replacing missing age with -1 or missing income with 999999 can be misleading!

+Clustering analysis is not negatively affected by heteroscedasticity but the results are negatively impacted by multicollinearity of features/ variables used in clustering as the correlated feature/ variable will carry extra weight on the distance calculation than desired.

 K-Means clustering algorithm might converse on local minima which might also correspond to the global minima in some cases but not always.
 Therefore, it’s advised to run the K-Means algorithm multiple times before drawing inferences about the clusters.
 However, note that it’s possible to receive same clustering results from K-means by setting the same seed value for each run.
 But that is done by simply making the algorithm choose the set of same random number for each run.

 # DATA: Iris Flower Dataset